 The RFCA hosts the region’s four Lord-Lieutenant Awards ceremonies at a military establishment it manages in each of its county areas.
 Each ceremony is attended by the relevant Lord-Lieutenant and recipients are invited to attend along with their families and unit representatives.

 At the ceremony, each cadet appointed as a Lord-Lieutenant Cadet for their county gives a speech outlining their experiences within the cadet movement.
-Below is a video of the speeches made by cadets at the North Yorkshire ceremony.
+Below is a video of the speeches made by cadets at the North Yorkshire ceremony in 2021.

 What do the awards mean to recipients?

-Able Cadet Joshua Peach of Wakefield Sea Cadets and Lord-Lieutenant Cadet of West Yorkshire 2021.
+Cadet Sergeant Gemma Carr of Scarborough Royal Marine Cadets and HM Lord-Lieutenant Cadet of North Yorkshire 2023.

-Cadet Flight Sergeant Phoebe Buckley, Central and East Yorkshire Wing Air Cadets and Lord-Lieutenant Cadet of the East Riding of Yorkshire 2021.
+Cadet Flight Sergeant Joseph Doszczeczko, South and West Yorkshire Wing Air Cadets and HM Lord-Lieutenant Cadet of South Yorkshire 2023.

 When will the next Lord-Lieutenant Awards take place?

-- South Yorkshire – Thursday 27 October 2022 in Sheffield
+- West Yorkshire – Thursday 17th October 2024 in Huddersfield

 If you have any questions regarding any aspect of the Lord-Lieutenant Awards please email Tammy Mitchell